c-seabra/express/README.md

 It is important to understand the principal concept, that Lerna manages package installations and commands across the repo.
 Therefore to avoid unforeseen issues it is recommended to run commands via the Lerna CLI at the root level.

-## Adding a new dependency ot a micro frontend
+## Adding a new dependency to a micro frontend

 If you are adding a `devDependency` then you can just add it to the root `package.json` and it will automagically work.
 All micro frontends have `devDependencies: {}` and derive them from the global list, this allows us to update to new versions in one go and ensures parity between all the frontends.
 If you see dev dependencies in a micro frontend then please move them to the top level :)

 If you want to add a new `dependency` then you add the dependency with a pinned version (no `^` or `~` or similar) to the `resolutions` field, and then in your specific frontend `package.json` add the same dependency with a version of `*`.
 This again allows us to manage dependency versions in one place and reduce conflicts or bundle bloat.
-If you see micro frontend dependencies without the * then please add it :)
+If you see micro frontend dependencies without the \* then please add it :)

 The root `package.json` `dependencies` are only for things you need in commands run at root level, which usually is empty, if it contains packages then removing them might be a good idea :)